Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 4. Beer Treatment for Limp or Fine Hair

-To add body and volume for limp or dry hair, you only need a surprising beauty beverage: Beer.
+To add body and volume to limp or dry hair, you only need a surprising beauty beverage: Beer.

 Beer contains a lot of yeast, which plumps tired or flat-looking hair, and is much healthier when used on the hair than inside your liver.